-Fluid Model - The second model is the fluid model, which attempts to model the behavior of the continuous system as both the number of elements n and the number of buckets m go to infinity with a constant limit ratio $ch = \lim{n\to\infty} \frac{n}{m}$.
+Fluid Model - The last model is the fluid model, which attempts to model the behavior of the continuous system as the number of elements n and the number of buckets m go to infinity with a constant limit ratio $ch = \lim{n\to\infty} \frac{n}{m}$.
 In the fluid model, we will often analyze the system using differential equations, and will be mainly interested in their fixed-point solutions.
+Again, we will assume that at t = 0, all elements are in the overflow list.